gallettilance/gallettilance.github.io/README.md

 There are a number of components to this course:

 1. Weekly labs
-2. A written midterm
+2. Written Midterm 1 (cumulative)
+3. Written Midterm 2 (cumulative)
+4. Written Midterm 3 (cumulative)
-3. An applied midterm
+5. An applied midterm
-4. A final project
+6. A final project
-5. A second written midterm
-6. Participation
+7. Participation

 ### Labs

-Labs will be graded and attendance recorded.
-Lowest lab will be dropped.
+Labs are where you should actively test your understanding, not just complete steps.
+Labs will be graded, attendance will be recorded, and the lowest lab score will be dropped.

 ### Participation